ConnorBrabant/Genius/README.md

 Ludicrous is a clone of the website Genius.com.
-It's core functionality is that it allows users to upload data like joke transcripts and then add annotations that can be utilized to expand on jokes and explain them.
+It's core functionality is allowing users to upload joke transcripts and then add annotations that can be utilized to expand on jokes and explain them.
 Along with this, the app allows for users to leave comments on the jokes and annotations, and has an upvote system for comments and annotations.